dev-nazmulislam/javascript-short-note/README.md

 <small><a href="#javascript-tutorial">Top</a></small>
 <small><a href="#loops-and-iteration">Next</a></small>

-> var // Declares a variable, optionally initializing it to a value.
+> `var` Declares a variable, optionally initializing it to a value.

-> let // Declares a block scope local variable, optionally initializing it to a value.
+> `let` Declares a block scope local variable, optionally initializing it to a value.

-> const // Declares a read-only named constant.
+> `const` Declares a read-only named constant.

 ### Loops and iteration